 Turkey has lots of natural and manmade landmarks, though because Turkey is located on two continents (Europe and Asia) I will cover only the most of them are locate and Greece have some of the oldest monuments in the world thanks to their storied history.

 Of all the iconic monuments in Europe, Hagia Sophia has had quite an eventful life journey.
-The basilica was built in 537 AD by a Roman Emperor Justinian and became the largest religious building in the world, a title it held for a thousand years.
+The basilica was built in 537 AD by a Roman Emperor Justinian and became the largest religious building, a title it held for a thousand years.

 The building’s dome stands some 200 feet tall while its circumference is over 100 feet.
 The miscellanies on the wall are one of the most impressive Byzantine works of art to this day.
 The dome has collapsed and rebuilt several times throughout the history of the building.